andreweberle/Chirp/README.md

 Currently, the library has a fully implemented RabbitMQ provider, with other providers planned for future releases.
 Once additional providers are implemented, you'll be able to use them by registering the appropriate connections and event buses.

-To manually register multiple event bus instances (once additional providers are implemented):// Register the default event bus (RabbitMQ) services.AddChirp(options =>
+To manually register multiple event bus instances (once additional providers are implemented):
+// Register the default event bus (RabbitMQ) services.AddChirp(options =>
 {
     options.EventBusType = EventBusType.RabbitMQ;